bernardo1024/Sanwaf-UI/README.md

 **Optional Control Attributes**

   numErrorsToDisplay  Number of error messages to display.
 Specify -1 to display all errors.
 Defaults to: -1

   [errorActions]                  Action(s)s to take when an error is found on a submit.
 Defaults to: hoverOnLabel,hoverShowLabel,colorLabel,colorInput,onFocusDisableColors,
 showOnPage,showOnPageSanwafTable,alertWithPopup

   [blurActions]                   Action(s) to take when a field is blurred.
 Defaults to: hoverOnLabel,hoverShowLabel,colorLabel,colorInput,onFocusDisableColors

   showOnPageElementId             Optional element to wrap the sanwaf-ui errors that will be made visible if errors are detected.
 Defaults to: sanwafuierrorwrapper

   showOnPageSanwafTableElementId  Optional element to set a table of sanwaf-ui errors (configurable by css).
 Defaults to: sanwafuierrortable

 **Optional CSS Class Overrides**

 Use your own CSS classes by setting the following attributes to classes defined in your CSS

-**Attribute**

-**Description**

-labelClass

-Sets the color for the label of the error'd element
+  labelClass - Sets the color for the label of the error'd element

-inputClass

-Sets the color of the input text of the error'd element
+  inputClass - Sets the color of the input text of the error'd element

-tooltipClass

-The tooltip css class applied to the label
+  tooltipClass - The tooltip css class applied to the label

-tooltipTextClass

-Tooltip text css specification
+  tooltipTextClass -  Tooltip text css specification

-sanwafErrorTableClass

-When displaying errors on the page, a table in inserted using this css class
+  sanwafErrorTableClass - When displaying errors on the page, a table in inserted using this css class

-sanwafErrorTableTdKeyClass

-The css class for the key section of the sanwaf-ui error table
+  sanwafErrorTableTdKeyClass - The css class for the key section of the sanwaf-ui error table

-sanwafErrorTableTdDescClass

-The css class for the value section of the sanwaf-ui error table
+  sanwafErrorTableTdDescClass - The css class for the value section of the sanwaf-ui error table

 **Optional Error Message Attributes** (default values will be used if not specified)